-So many are forced to immediately go in search of another job.
+So we’re forced to immediately go in search of another job.
 If youth is on your side, you may think getting another job is easy, and it may, but in your field of choice?
 The Washington Post reported:

 …[I]n 2013, only 62% of U.S. college graduates had a job that required a college degree.
-Second, an estimated 27% of college grads had a job that was closely related to their major(2)
+Second, an estimated 27% of college grads had a job that was closely related to their major.

 Yes!
-That means the majority of college grads—who need to find work immediately to pay off their student loans—can’t even find work in the field they spent tens-of-thousands of dollars to get a degree in!
+That means the majority of college grads—who need to find work immediately to pay off their student loans—can’t even find work in the field they took tens-of-thousands of dollars in loans to get a degree in!
 This is why we find so many working in unrelated fields and oftentimes in low-wage jobs… “Welcome to FunBurger!
 Would you like to place your order?”